fmstacco/data-maturity-assessment/README.md

 The Data Maturity Assessment can be improved in the future through new features to be developed:

-**Progress Bar** - A ***Progress Bar*** is a nice feature to show how far the user is in the process of answering the questionnaire.
+**Progress Bar** - A ***progress bar*** is a nice feature to show how far the user is in the process of answering the questionnaire.
 And is good for a better user experience.

 **Short Assessment** - a ***quick*** assessment with fewer questions could be implemented in order to address potential customers who don’t have the time to answer the complete assessment.